thaumiel9/Xaeros-Mods-Chinese-Translation/README.md

-# Xaeros-Minimap-zh_cn.lang
-Xaeros Minimap Mod zh_cn.lang by Thaumiel9, Translation for personal use.
+# Xaeros Minimap Mod zh_cn.lang
+Personal translation by Thaumiel9, non-professional translation.
+For personal learning use only.